 In order to achieve these characteristics, we looked beyond the boundaries of skateboard manufacturing and leveraged technology from the snowboard industry.
 Snowboarding is a good analog to electric skateboarding because the boards are subjected to high speeds and extremely rough and varied conditions.
 Utilizing composite construction techniques freed us from the limits of wood-only cores and allowed our team to custom-engineer the ride feel, while optimizing the shape, and improving overall durability.
 By custom building our decks, we’re able to be super selective with our material choices and ensure that we best leverage their unique characteristics.

 The Super Flex deck is a 7-layer sandwich of high-performance materials, each selected to contribute a specific characteristic.
-We begin with a poplar spine, which has a springy, lively flex.
+We begin with a poplar spine, which has a springly, lively flex.
 Many skate decks are solid maple, which tends to be much stronger than poplar, but significantly heavier.
 The poplar core is surrounded by high-performance, vibration-dampening foam, which has the double benefit of reducing weight as well as creating a smooth, damped ride.
 To add strength and durability, we sandwich the core materials between top and bottom sheets of triaxial fiberglass.

 We’ve added extra fiberglass reinforcements at the nose and tail of the board for long-term strength and protection against fatigue, right where road vibrations and impacts are most concentrated.
-We’ve also reinforced the inserts around the trucks, battery, and drivetrain to make sure the connection points between the deck and components remain strong and rattle-free over thousands of miles.
+We’ve also reinforced the insers around the trucks, battery, and drivetrain to make sure the connection points between the deck and components remain strong and rattle-free over thousands of miles.
 Finally, we wrap the edges of the board with a polymer sidewall to protect from impact on all sides and provide an additional level of protection from water, dirt, and debris.

 This Is Why We Can’t Have Nice Things